intj-t/intj-t/README.md

 <a href="https://www.nature.com/articles/ng949z">New genes involved in cancer identified by retroviral tagging</a>

+<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2335822">Restoring Nobility to the Constitution: A Modern Approach to a Founding Principle</a>

 <a href="https://www.youtube.com/watch?v=hWSgH8ytLJI">Paul Allen's Yacht</a>

 <a href="https://github.com/jonathanchapmanmoore/UWA">My University of Washington Gift</a>